Try your hand at these all-American, snappy beef hot dogs and you'll be a wiener in no time.

 Selecting Your Hot Dog Meat

-Good homemade hot dogs start with good meat.
-Making sure you have the right meat-to-fat ratio is important when making any type of sausage.
-For hot dogs, shoot for a range between 70%-80% lean beef, pork or a combination of the two.
+For hot dogs, shoot for a range between 70%-80% lean beef.
 For these all-beef dogs, we're using a high-quality chuck roast for the perfect ratio, but you can experiment with different trimmings of pork fat.
 For more on meat selection, read our blog on How to Make the Perfect Wieners.

 1. Prepare Sausage Casings & Meat Block